alexiusvdt/code-review2/README.md

 ## Known Bugs

-* question 2 was not required to submit & broke the page.
-Fix should be implemented in next commit(s)
 * If you find additional bugs not listed here, please email me at alex.johnson293@gmail.com with the subject **[_Repo Name_] Bug** and include:
   * BUG: _A brief description of the bug_
   * FIX: _Suggestion for solution (if you have one!)_